Best Crypto Cards in Uzbekistan (2026)

 How is crypto taxed in Uzbekistan?

-Cryptocurrency income for individuals is exempt from income tax under Presidential Decree No. UP-5643.
-This exemption covers trading profits and mining income.
-Corporate crypto activity is subject to standard business taxation.
-The State Tax Committee (DXQ) administers the framework.
+Cryptocurrency income for individuals is currently exempt from income tax under Presidential Decree No. UP-5643.
+This exemption covers trading profits, mining income, and cashback rewards when conducted through NAPP-licensed domestic platforms.
+Corporate crypto activity is subject to 12% corporate income tax.

 Can I use crypto cards at merchants in Tashkent?